 - Dine on fresh seafood from the Marlborough Sounds; mussels and king salmon paired with Sauvignon Blanc

 - Sample artisan produce from honey to chocolate and olives

-Crossing the Cook Strait from the North to the South Island is like entering a new country.
-Arriving to the region by sea or air, the intricate detail of the Marlborough Sounds engages the interest immediately.
+Crossing the Cook Strait between North and South Islands is like entering a new country and arriving into Marlborough by sea or air, the intricate detail of the Marlborough Sounds is spectacular.

 To the west is the city of Nelson & the stunning Tasman Bay region.
-This is New Zealand's smallest National Park and offers glorious golden beaches which can be easily explored by sea Kayak, on foot or by boat.
-Also a wonderful area to discover a diverse range of marine and bird life — during November and December, you're most likely to spot visiting dolphins and orcas playing in the waters.
+This is New Zealand's smallest National Park and offers idyllic golden beaches which can be easily explored by sea kayak, on foot or by boat.
+Also, a wonderful area to discover a diverse range of marine and bird life; during November and December, you're most likely to spot visiting dolphins and orcas playing in the waters.